-About the UnboundID Identity Broker
+Identity Broker Overview

-Most organizations today are taking steps toward creating a unified customer profile.
-An essential part of creating that common identity profile is to centralize multiple overlapping opt-in and opt-out registries and to define the logic for determining which applications should access data in a profile, and for which purposes.
-The Identity Broker is the first of a new class of solutions that enables companies to manage large amounts of customer data while ensuring their customer's privacy.
+Most organizations today are working toward creating a unified customer profile.
+An essential part of creating that common identity profile is to centralize multiple, overlapping registries and to define the logic for determining which applications should access data in a profile, and for what purpose.
+The Identity Broker enables managing large amounts of customer data while ensuring end-user privacy.